 Being my first time at the TSKA residential course, I wasn’t completely sure what to expect, though it was well recommended by my club-mates.
 Continue reading “Traditional Shotokan Karate Association: Annual Residential Course 2012” »

+A very short one this time.
 The following is para-phrased from part of a lesson given by Sensei Pete Manning 6th Dan Shotokan Karate, during the recent residential course hosted by the Traditional Shotokan Karate Association:- Continue reading “Kata And Its Bunkai Is Like A Sword” »

 Sensei Paul Mitchell has uploaded some more videos onto his Youtube channel.
 These videos are taken from his recent Practical Shotokan: Beginner To Black Belt Course which covered various aspects of Karate Kata bunkai.
 Continue reading “Sensei Paul Mitchell’s Karate Kata Bunkai” »